 His father turned towards him, leaning onto the kitchen counter, arms folded across his chest.

 Junior reached into his breast pocket and pulled out the letter from his supervisor.

 “I’m being promoted.”
 He said, presenting the letter to his father.

 He turned his back to his son and picked out a glass bowl from the cabinet above.
 “The son always eats the sweet fruit of his father’s labor,” he said, as he poured cornflakes into his glass bowl.

-“I am very grateful, pa.”
-Junior’s arm hung beside him now, his hand still holding the letter.
+“I am very grateful.”
+Junior’s arm hung beside him and his hand still holding the letter.

-His father spoke, as he poured mike into the bowl, “I suppose that is what the purpose of being a father is.
-I lay the foundation, build upon it, make it nice and pretty for you to come and see further than I ever did.
-Congratulations son.”
+His father spoke, as he poured milk into the bowl, “I suppose that is what the purpose of being a father is, I lay the foundation, build upon it, make it nice and pretty for you to come and see further than I ever did.
+Congratulations.”

 His father took a spoonful and aggressively shoved it in his mouth, some of the milk dribbled down his chin which he wiped with the back of his hand.

 “I was thinking,” Junior said, “this new position can allow me to hire some help to look after you the days I can’t come.”

 His father chewed, his jaw flexing and relaxing, his eyes staring right at Junior and Junior’s own shifted back to the tabletop, where his coffee had lost its steam.